saucelabs/sample-app-mobile/docs/ESPRESSO_AUTOMATION.md

 1. React Native doesn't provide proper test-id for Android
 1. Rendering React Native views is done async; React Native uses a Javascript thread and bridge.
 Therefore, the tests will have to wait on the views to become visible.

+We use Spoon to take screenshots on each test.
+This achieved with the help of Spoon ([link](https://github.com/square/spoon)) and the spoon-gradle-plugin ([link](https://github.com/stanfy/spoon-gradle-plugin)).

 > **The examples in this repository are not for best practices, or have the purpose to test this app with Espresso, but they are only created to build a simple test set for Espresso.**

 ## Build an Espresso test app